microsoft/ivy/doc/examples/client_server_example.md

 generalized.
 One way to do this is to use *bounded reachability*.
 After `Gather`, Instead of manually eliminating the unwanted facts, we can select `Minimize` from the `Conjecture` menu.
 IVy ask for the number of steps to check.
-Somewhat arbitarily, we choose four.
+Somewhat arbitrarily, we choose four.
 This is the result we get:

 ![IVy screenshot](images/client_server17.png)